Focuskid1/LocationTrace/README.md

 4. Choose a username ending with `bot` (example: joker_finder_bot).
 5. BotFather will reply with a Token (a long string).
 Copy and keep this Token safe.

-🔹 B. Make the Bot Private and Note Your Chat ID
+🔹 B. Get Your Chat ID

 1. Open @userinfobot and just start it to get your uid. once you do that, keep it safe too.

 # 📦 Step 2: Configure the Tracker Server